FrogTheFrog/moondeck-buddy/README.md

 The main goal is to have reliable information about Steam state:
  * is Steam running or not;
- * what Steam game is running and whether the game we want is updating or not;
+ * what Steam game is running and whether the game we want is updating or not.
-   * **note:** Non-Steam games are not supported.

 Additionally, it allows to:
  * launch a Steam game;